Showing posts sorted by relevance for query Hansard. Sort by date Show all posts

 The green and red covers used by the UK Hansards reflect the shades of the leather upholstery in each house.

-Eventually, editions of the parliamentary debates were produced by printer Thomas Curson Hansard, issued under his name from 1812.
+Eventually, editions of the parliamentary debates were produced by printer Thomas Curson Hansard (1776-1833), issued under his name from 1812.
 These were periodicals which circulated by subscription and, in another modern touch, Hansard didn’t employ stenographers to take down notes, instead using a multiplicity of sources most of which were the morning newspapers.
 Hansard was thus the Google news feed of the day, an aggregator with the revenue model of on-selling the work of others with no payment to the source.
 Google has of late been compelled to offer its sources a few crumbs; Hansard never did.
-The early editions of Hansard are not to be absolutely relied upon as a verbatim record of what was said.
+The early editions of Hansard cannot absolutely be relied upon as a verbatim record of what was said.

 List of assemblies which publish Hansards.